TylerTemp/qstart/README.md

 When started the application:

 1. Click the button beside `Primary Key`
-2. When `Catch a Hotkey` window popup, enter a hotkey and click `OK`
+2. When `Catch a Hotkey` window popup, puress a hotkey and click `OK`
 3. The same way to set the `Secondary Key` as secondary hotkey
 4. Click the `...` button
 5. The same way to set the `Hotkey`